GutMichaelBiome/GutMichaelBiome.github.io/index.rst

 ########

-Welcome to the (future) home of the GutMichaelBiome blog.
+Welcome to the GutMichaelBiome blog.
 You'll find articles, FAQs, and other helpful resources related to microbiome research and science.

 ------